 This day can be enjoyed at a slow pace to do justice to the bird life, wildlife and scenery.
 There are a lot of places to stop for a picnic and short game walk or two.

 Arrive at Nxaraga in the late afternoon.
 This is a wonderful campsite set on the edge of a huge lagoon and has good game walking opportunities.

 Start the last morning in the Okavango with a long game walk on the southern tip of Chiefs Island, getting back to camp mid morning for a huge cooked brunch to see you through the rest of the day.
 Spent the afternoon cruising from Nxaraga to Maun with some game viewing on the way.

 For min.
 4 people P80000.00

 plus P15000.00 per person (above 4)..

-To contact us please click on the link below
+For details of our land based Mobile Safaris please click on the link below